kamilburda/batcher/docs/sections/Usage.md

 ## Editing Layers

-To switch to layer editing mode, open your image in GIMP and select `File → Batch → Export Layers...`, then press the `Settings` button and select `Edit Layers`.
+To switch to layer editing mode, open your image in GIMP and select `File → Export Layers...`, then press the `Settings` button and select `Edit Layers`.

 The dialog now displays a list of procedures and constraints applied to layers: